-Chess 2: The Sequel is an upcoming game designed by legendary game designer David Sirlin and crafted by Ludeme Games
+Chess 2: The Sequel was designed by David Sirlin and crafted by Ludeme Games

 The gameplay unifies all that is great about chess with aspects from modern game design while fixing problems in the original that have long frustrated grandmasters and amateurs alike.